ibm-js/deliteful/docs/list/List.md

 }
 ```

-To illustrates these concepts, here is a sample that demonstrates how to use CSS to display a checkmark on selected items using the default item renderer:
+To illustrate these concepts, here is a sample that demonstrates how to use CSS to display a checkmark on selected items using the default item renderer:

 <iframe width="100%" height="300" allowfullscreen="allowfullscreen" frameborder="0"
 src="http://jsfiddle.net/ibmjs/NB5u7/embedded/result,js,css">